armlabstanford/proact/README.md

 ## EMG

 1. Have participants put on the EMG band snugly on the forearm, plug in the BLE dongle to the Linux computer and switch on the band.
-2. Navigate to `libemg_ros` and run `python3 train.py`, clicking "Train Model" to train gestures.
+2. Navigate to `libemg-ros` and run `python3 train.py`, clicking "Train Model" to train gestures.
 Explain that the training gestures need to be as independent of each other as possible in the way they are performed.

 <img src="https://github.com/armlabstanford/armlabstanford.github.io/blob/master/static/proact/videos/emg_train.gif" height="300">